darrenldl/blockyarchive/README.md

 Please visit the official [SeqBox](https://github.com/MarcoPon/SeqBox) repo for technical details on this.

 ## Enhancements
-This implementation adds forward error recovery on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also aims for higher performance(via more optimized code and utilising concurrency capability of Rust), but otherwise is based around [osbx](https://github.com/darrenldl/ocaml-SeqBox).
+This implementation adds forward error correction on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also aims for higher performance(via more optimized code and utilising concurrency capability of Rust), but otherwise is based around [osbx](https://github.com/darrenldl/ocaml-SeqBox).

 ## Goals
 As rsbx is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.